jun-labs/dev-setup/README.md

 # 🖥️ Mac Setup

-This setup guide was created to streamline repetitive tasks when setting up a new Mac or switching to a new device.
-It is written based on Apple Silicon (M1/M2/M3, etc.), not Intel Macs.
+This document is intended to streamline repetitive tasks when setting up a new Mac or switching to a new device.
+It is based on Apple Silicon (M1, M2, M3, etc.) rather than Intel Macs.

-> Adjust the configuration as needed.
+> Feel free to adjust the configuration as needed.

 <br/><br/>